zyteo/lovely_money/README.md

 Added another currencies code list to constants file so that a dropdown list can be used when adding transactions.

+Trying to adjust username on the dashboard screen

 ```

 ---